[4/14 Webinar] Trade and Renewed Focus on the Environment

 [4/21 Webinar] Customs Broker RFP Process: The Do’s And Don’ts

 If you’re selecting a new customs broker, following a formal Request for Proposal (RFP) process is industry best practice, especially in these volatile times.
 Join Tom Gould, Flexport VP of Global Customs as he covers the do’s and don’ts of selecting a new customs broker, what questions to ask, how to compare candidates, and the critical decisions for success.
 Join on April 21 at 8:30 am PT.
-Register now.
+Watch now.

 Ocean Freight Market Update